sapcc/helm-charts/common/owner-info/README.md

 This chart **should not** be deployed stand-alone, it is meant to be used as a dependency by other charts.

+**Caveat:** Only use `owner-info` for the top-level chart (i.e. the chart that you're deploying).
+If you use it for any dependencies of your top-level chart then you will get multiple ConfigMaps with name clash.

 ## Usage

 Add `owner-info` as a dependency to your chart's `Chart.yaml` file: